lin250/lin250.github.io/w3schools/01_html_w3schools.md

   - `<a>`
   - `<img>`

 ^CSS float allows other divs appears in same row.
+Oherwise use clear:both;